LLNL/RAJA/docs/sphinx/tutorial/matrixMultiply.rst

                     :lines: 167-180

-Changing the execution policy to a RAJA OpenMP policy, for example, would enable the outer to run in parallel using CPU multithreading.
+Changing the execution policy to a RAJA OpenMP policy, for example, would enable the outer to run in parallel using CPU multi-threading.
 See the ``RAJA::forallN`` version of the example below for another way to do this.

 When the code will not be run on a GPU, ``RAJA::forall`` loops may be nested